PixarAnimationStudios/ruby-jss/README.md

 those, some are read-only, some partially writable, some fully read-write (all implemented objects can be deleted) See OBJECTS IMPLEMENTED for a list.

-Basicially I've implemented the things we need in our environment, and as our needs grow, I'll add more.
+We've implemented the things we need in our environment, and as our needs grow, we'll add more.
 Hopefully others will find it useful, and add more to it as well